ondrejhonus/vege-dreams/content/posts/lentil-dhal/index.md

 categories: ["Savory"]
 ---

 Dhal is a traditional indian dish made of lentils and spices, often served with rice or bread and garnished with fresh herbs.
+It's super easy to make and just absolutely delicious!

-Dhal (also spelled dal or dahl) typically includes a combination of lentils, spices, and aromatics such as onion and garlic.
-Common spices used in dhal include turmeric, cumin, and mustard seeds.
+Dhal typically includes a combination of lentils, spices, and aromatics such as onion and garlic.
+Common spices include turmeric, cumin, and mustard seeds (my favorite).
 Some variations also include ginger, chilies, and tomatoes.
-Additionally, dhal is often served with rice or bread, and garnished with fresh cilantro or other herbs.
+It is generally served with rice or bread, and garnished with fresh cilantro or other herbs.

-Dhal is a very flexible dish and we can add a variety of vegetables to it.
+Dhal is a very flexible dish and you can add a variety of vegetables to it.
 Don't be afraid to add in local vegetables that you have on hand.
 In this recipe I have used some zucchini, sweet potato and a tomato.